 Ithaca, NY, located at the southern end of Cayuga Lake, is the perfect city to kick-off to a Finger Lakes road trip.

-If you arrive the night before you begin your road trip, stay at Argos Inn, a lovely restored mansion furnished with French antique furniture and decorated with eclectic artwork.
+If you arrive the night before you begin your road trip, stay at Argos Inn.

 Hike the Cascadilla Gorge Trail